helenleigh/leather-glove/README.md

-# gesturemusicglove
+# leather glove
-Gesture controlled music glove with two microbits
+Leather glove with gesture controlled moon cello and tool samples

-This is a fun way of uaing gesture to trigger samples I record when I hear interesting sounds.
-The project is a mish mash of various people's work so I don't take credit for it - I am just documenting it (with permission) in case other people want to have fun with gesture controlled noises using £20 worth of hardware and some open source software!
+This is a fun way of using gesture to trigger samples using £20 of hardware.
+The project is a mish mash of various people's work and is documented with the blessing of all involved.

 CREDITS